floragunncom/search-guard-docs/ldap.md

 ## Configuring Authorisation

 Authorisation is the process of retrieving backend roles for an authenticated user from an LDAP server.
-This is typically the same server(s) you used for authentication, but you can also use a different server if necessary.
+This is typically the same server(s) you use for authentication, but you can also use a different server if necessary.
 The only requirement is that the user to fetch the roles for actually exists on the LDAP server.

 Since Search Guard always checks if a user exists in the LDAP server, you need to configure `userbase`, `usersearch` and `username_attribute` also in the `authz` section.

-Authorisation works very similar to authentication.
+Authorisation works similarly to authentication.
 Search Guard issues an *LDAP query* containing the *username* against the *role subtree* of the *LDAP tree*.

 As an alternative, Search Guard can also fetch roles that are defined as a direct attribute of the user entry in the user subtree.